Virgin of Hope of Macarena: History

 The image's genuine authorship is unknown and widely disputed; often by art schools who wish to claim ownership of both its artistic style called Encarnacion.
 A similar image of the Virgin Mary and crucified Jesus was certainly in existence by 1654 by santero artist Pedro Nieto.
 Religious images of this type was a result of baroque reforms between 1670 and 1680 by the Confraternity of Macarena.

 The scholarly attribution of the image is to the artist Pedro Roldán or one of his protégés in his workshop.
 Three other famous sculptors and their schools place claim on the image.
 Over time, the image fell into disrepair, but was officially restored in March 1881 by Emilio Pizzaro de la Cruz, who created new arms and hands; it was restored again in 1883.

 By the early 20th century, the famous gold-embroiderer Juan Manuel Rodríguez Ojeda, a member of the brotherhood of the Macarena devoted his work to the image as a gesture of thanksgiving.
 Between 1899 and 1900, the image began to showcase a mantle made of gold embroidery, French wire bullion and gold-plated tin, popularly referred to as a "mesh cape".

 By 1908, a canopy of red velvet was added to protect the image from weather conditions, and was restored in 1964.
 Various crowns and accessories were repeatedly redesigned in 1938, 1953 and 1963.

 A new cape was made in 1930, which was unique because the color emerald green was also used along with gold tones.
 King Alfonso XIII of Spain promoted its devotion by issuing a regal document on the image after being inducted into the fraternity in 1904.
 In the same year on 11 April, Cardinal Eustaquio Ilundáin y Esteban once again blessed the image and its new cape.

 Folklore recounts an alleged tale of a Protestant rebel who drank (drinking is permitted on some religious processions) and then threw a wine bottle at the image sometime before the 1950s.
 He became a pallbearer for the image the following year as penance for his sacrilegious act.

 The image was granted a canonical coronation on 27 March 1913 by Cardinal Enrique Almaraz y Santos, who added the five emerald brooches donated by the bullfighter El Gallo.
 A similar coronation was also repeated in 1964 by the Archbishop of Seville.

+In May 2025, the Brotherhood of the Macarena asked Francisco Arquillo Torres, a professor of restoration at the University of Seville, to do a restoration of the statue.
+The work resulted in the statue having longer eye lashes, altered skin tones, and a different facial expression, causing an uproar across Spain.
+As of August 2025, the statue has been removed from the basilica, and a new restoration led by conservator Pedro Manzano is attempting to undo the controversial changes.
+This work is expected to take months.